 National Insurance Contributions: Benefitting with Form P9D

-Form P9D is designed for anyone earning less than £8,500* p.a. to report benefits and expenses.
+Form P9D is particularly for those who earn less than £8,500* in a tax year.
+Through form P9D, they are required to report all the benefits and expenses.
 A person filing a P9D will not pay Class 1A National Insurance (NI).
-The form must be submitted to HMRC by 6 July following the end of the tax year.
+The P9D form must be submitted to HMRC by 6 July following the end of the tax year.

-Some benefits are not taxable for employees earning less than £8,500 p.a:
+List of benefits that are not taxable for employees earning less than £8,500 in a tax year:

 How to make the most of your benefits on a P9D

 If earning less than £8,500 p.a. (a P9D employee) neither employer nor employee pay any NI contributions because Class 1A NI is not payable on benefits provided to P9D employees, even if those benefits are taxable.

 Example: Rose works for six hours a week as a delivery driver, earning a salary of £3,120 p.a.
 She has a company car with a cash equivalent value of £4,000.
 Lucy earns therefore £7,120 a year (salary plus the car, a benefit in kind of £4,000).
 As her earnings rate is below £8,500, however, she is not taxed on the provision of her company car, as NI is not payable on benefits provided to P9D employees or directors, even if those benefits are taxable.
 There is no Class 1A NI liability for her employer either.